webplatform/docs/tutorials/javascript_functions/index.md

 {{Tutorial
 |Content=== Introduction ==

-In this part of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum], we'll discuss functions.
-Functions lie at the core of practically everything ''useful'' that you’ll do with JavaScript.
+In this part of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum], we will discuss functions.
+Functions lie at the core of practically everything ''useful'' that you will do with JavaScript.
 Broadly speaking, they offer the ability to break a program into logical chunks, each implementing a specific piece of functionality.
-They’re a central feature of the language, and a good chunk of JavaScript’s attractiveness is due to the particular ways in which it enables you to use and create functions.
-If you’ve done some programming before in languages like PHP or Java, you’ll feel right at home with functions in JavaScript; if not, don’t worry.
-Functions are ''critical'', but they’re not hard to wrap your head around.
-This article explains why you’ll want to understand functions, then dives into their syntax and shows you how to create and use them.
+They are a central feature of the language, and a good chunk of JavaScript’s attractiveness is due to the particular ways in which it enables you to use and create functions.
+If you have done some programming before in languages like PHP or Java, you will feel right at home with functions in JavaScript; if not, do not worry.
+Functions are ''critical'', but they are not hard to wrap your head around.
+This article explains why you will want to understand functions, then dives into their syntax and shows you how to create and use them.

 Note that the [http://dev.opera.com/articles/view/javascript-functions/functions_code.zip functions examples are available for download], as well as being linked to at appropriate places in the article below.

 == What and why ==

-You certainly don’t want to reach for your specifications to refresh your memory each time you need to perform a specific calculation; it's much better to simply code the calculation’s steps '''once''', bundle that up as a <code>calculateSomething</code> function, and then point to that implementation next time you need to perform the same activity.
+You certainly do not want to reach for your specifications to refresh your memory each time you need to perform a specific calculation; it is much better to simply code the calculation’s steps '''once''', bundle that up as a <code>calculateSomething</code> function, and then point to that implementation next time you need to perform the same activity.
 This simple act of bundling up a set of commands means that you can concentrate on the ''activities'' that your code implements instead of the intimate details of those activities’ internal steps.
-You can think of the functions you write as a layer sitting on top of JavaScript’s built-in core; you’re creating ''new commands'' that are more expressive and more understandable in the context of your particular application.
+You can think of the functions you write as a layer sitting on top of JavaScript’s built-in core; you are creating ''new commands'' that are more expressive and more understandable in the context of your particular application.

-With that in mind, the “why?” of functions has a very straightforward answer: they are the basic building blocks that allow you to structure your code to enhance understanding of its purpose, and to reuse the functions you’ve written to avoid writing the same bits of code in multiple places.
+With that in mind, the “why?” of functions has a very straightforward answer: they are the basic building blocks that allow you to structure your code to enhance understanding of its purpose, and to reuse the functions you have written to avoid writing the same bits of code in multiple places.
 Your program will be easier to write and test if you break it into small pieces, each with a defined task.

-Moreover, breaking your code up into well thought-out functions makes maintaining your code in the future much easier.
+Moreover, breaking your code up into well thought-out functions makes maintaining your code much easier.
 Imagine, for example, that the rules for daylight savings time are changed again next year.
-If you’ve done that calculation eighty-five times throughout your project, you ''will'' introduce new bugs when you update the code in each of those locations; it’s repetitive, manual, and failure-prone.
+If you have done that calculation eighty-five times throughout your project, you ''will'' introduce new bugs when you update the code in each of those locations; it is repetitive, manual, and failure-prone.
 On the other hand, changing a single <code>calculateDaylightSavings</code> function allows you to cascade that single change down through the rest of your program with a single fix, much the same as the CSS cascade of style down through the page.
-In this way, functions make maintenance much less error prone, and easier to implement successfully.
+In this way, functions make maintenance much less error-prone, and easier to implement successfully.

-== A Function’s syntax ==
+== A function’s syntax ==

 Defining your own function is a simple task.
-As an example, let’s build a [http://dev.opera.com/articles/view/javascript-functions/functions_1.html function that generates a random background colour for an element] on a page:
+As an example, let’s build a [http://dev.opera.com/articles/view/javascript-functions/functions_1.html function that generates a random background color for an element] on a page:

 <syntaxhighlight lang="javascript">
 function setElementBackground() {